Pet Allergies & Diet: Why Food Choices Shape Skin and Gut Health

 Allergy vs Intolerance: Two Different Problems

 A true food allergy is an immune response to a dietary protein.
-The body treats that protein as a threat and releases inflammatory mediators, which can present as itch, red skin, ear disease or—less commonly—vomiting and diarrhoea.
-A food intolerance is different: there is no immune misfire, but the food is not well tolerated (for example, high-fat meals that trigger loose stools or ingredients that ferment excessively).
-Because the outward signs can overlap, the only way to separate them confidently is a structured diet trial.
+The body treats that protein as a threat and releases inflammatory mediators, which can present as itch, red skin, ear disease or — less commonly — vomiting and diarrhoea.
+A food intolerance is different: there is no immune misfire, but the food is not well tolerated (for example, a very high-fat meal that triggers loose stools or ingredients that ferment excessively in the gut).

 Signs That Point Toward Diet